Firenze, ti amo

 Named after the church Basilica di San Lorenzo, situated between the food market Mercato Centrale and Palazzo Medici Riccardi, this neighbourhood bears the distinct influence of the Medici family.

-Advantages of living in San Lorenzo:
+Advantages of staying in San Lorenzo:

 - Stay between palaces, street stalls and authentic restaurants.